krizkontrolz/Home-Assistant-nextion_handler/Tips_and_Tricks/NEXTION_GESTURES.md

 </details>

-The **advantage** of realtime gesture processing is it that opens more powerful opportunities for interpreting gestures, and for getting these to work in a more intuitive way for users (matching more closely how most other touch screen devices work).
+:heavy_plus_sign: The **advantage** of realtime gesture processing is it that opens more powerful opportunities for interpreting gestures, and for getting these to work in a more intuitive way for users (matching more closely how most other touch screen devices work).

-The main **downside** is that coding is more complicated (it's a bit more of learning curve initially), particularly making sure that you are coding around all the quirky issues noted above (to avoid touch events unintentionally triggering or not triggering code from other UI components).
+:heavy_minus_sign: The main **downside** is that coding is more complicated (it's a bit more of learning curve initially), particularly making sure that you are coding around all the quirky issues noted above (to avoid touch events unintentionally triggering or not triggering code from other UI components).

 ## More Creative Gestures
 Processing touch events in realtime in fast timer loops provides a powerful engine for more creative ways of interpreting and responding to user touch interactions.